github/codeql/docs/codeql/codeql-language-guides/codeql-for-java.rst

 -  :doc:`Abstract syntax tree classes for working with Java programs <abstract-syntax-tree-classes-for-working-with-java-programs>`: CodeQL has a large selection of classes for representing the abstract syntax tree of Java programs.

--  :doc:`Data extensions to model your Java/Kotlin dependencies`: You can model frameworks and libraries that your code base depends on using data extensions and publish them as CodeQL model packs.
+-  :doc:`Data extensions to model your Java/Kotlin dependencies <data-extensions-to-model-java-dependencies>`: You can model frameworks and libraries that your code base depends on using data extensions and publish them as CodeQL model packs.